1996 24 Hours of Le Mans: Finish and post-race

-Between them was the first Gulf McLaren, also with a gearbox on its last legs after also having to replace the fuel pump, oil pump and oil lines.
+Between them was the first Gulf McLaren, also with a gearbox on its last legs after also having to replace the fuel pump, oil pump, and oil lines.
 Seventh was the Pescarolo/Lagorce/Collard Courage of the La Filière team.
-After their clutch replacement overnight, they had then dropped 10 laps getting both rear dampers replaced and finished 27 laps down.
+After their clutch replacement overnight, they then dropped 10 laps getting both rear dampers replaced and finished 27 laps down.
 The four Vipers had a difficult race with a number of mechanical issues.
 The best-placed one was the Canaska car of Cobb/Hendricks/Dismore, that finished 10th.
 They had endured two broken fuel pumps, and the rear wheelbearings had overheated from the new brakes so they had driven cautiously over the final quarter, picking up places as others had their troubles.
-The Lister team had spent 45 minutes in the morning repairing a brake master cylinder and with 40 minutes to go came back in with dying piston rings.
+The Lister team had spent 45 minutes in the morning repairing a brake master cylinder, and with 40 minutes to go, came back in with dying piston rings.
 The team reckoned the car had only one lap left in it, so they parked up to complete a very careful final lap as the clock came round to 3pm.

 The Roock Racing Porsche easily won the GT2 class finishing 12th overall.
 Their good run had been interrupted at midday to replace a broken driveshaft (in only 8 minutes), and the last two hours were quite tense when the team noticed that two of the three securing bolts on the turbocharger were found to be cracked.
 However, the engine held together, and they won by four laps ahead of the PARR Motorsport Porsche.
 Apart from an early puncture, the Kiwis had had an unspectacular but reliable run spending the least time in the pits, aside from the race-winners.
 Their teammates had also been running well until 7.20am when they lost a place to the Kunimitsu Honda while getting a turbo replaced.
 The Honda had not been as competitive in dry weather this year, but had moved up the field with its reliability.
 After its gearbox-rebuild, the Kudzu-Mazda had kept circulating.
 However, their persistence paid off and they got to the flag as the final finisher, 103 laps behind the winners (making the classification mark by just 3 laps) By virtue of being the only LM P2 car running, they won their class.